Samourrai/sports-law-compliance-skill/README.md

+## Who Does it
+Issam Ourrai is a Product Owner in financial markets software, doctoral researcher in entrepreneurial ecosystems, and lecturer in digital innovation and data science at IÉSEG School of Management and ISC Paris.
+He is the founder of Creativebox.ma, an incubator and coworking space in Morocco, and an active builder at the intersection of AI, law, and entrepreneurship.
+His sports law skill was developed out of a practical need observed across African and European football clubs: the gap between regulatory complexity and operational decision-making on the ground.
+Drawing on his research background in institutional frameworks and his experience building AI-powered tools for non-technical users, he designed this skill so that a club manager facing a CAF notice at 11pm gets a usable answer — not a textbook.
+Based in Paris.
+Research interests: entrepreneurial ecosystems, frugal innovation, informal economies, and AI applications for practitioners.
+🌐 ourrai.net · 📍 Paris, France

+---

 # ⚖️ Sports Law Compliance Skill

 A Claude skill for club managers, directors, and sports administrators.
 It navigates the regulatory frameworks of international and national sports governing bodies — protecting clubs from sanctions, fines, and reputational damage through clear, actionable, cited guidance.